SoftwareAG/c8y-docs/content/reference/tenants-bundle/trusted-certificates-collection.md

         "pageSize": 5
     }

-### POST a certificate to tenant's trusted certificates.
+### POST a certificate to a tenant's trusted certificates

-Example Request: Adds certificate to the tenant's trusted certificates.
+Example request: Add a certificate to the tenant's trusted certificates

 Required role: ROLE\_TENANT\_ADMIN